Software engineer. AI safety researcher.

 EchoAid

 Our friends with visual disabilities struggle to differentiate similar objects.
 Two medication bottles that look identical except for their labels.
 One wrong choice could be dangerous.We built EchoAid: an app using Near Field Communication (NFC) technology to help users identify objects through voice-activated tags.What made it work: We didn't start with the technology.
-We started with a deep understandin of user needs and current gaps in existing products.
-Then we built exactly that.Here are our Figma mockups, github repo and Demo Video!
+We started with a deep understanding of user needs and current gaps in existing products.
+Then we built exactly that.Here are our Figma mockups, GitHub repo and Demo Video!

 Software Engineer Intern at genomIT, CAETI Research Group